alefragnani/vscode-delphi-themes/README.md

 Make Visual Studio Code appear like Delphi.

-A set of themes inspired by the original Delphi colors, specially crafted for the [Pascal Language](https://marketplace.visualstudio.com/items?itemName=alefragnani.pascal) extension.
+A set of themes inspired by the original Delphi colors, specially crafted for the [Language Pascal](https://marketplace.visualstudio.com/items?itemName=alefragnani.pascal) extension.

 ## Screenshots